AnasAGc/code-201-reading-note-/Read13.md

 console.log (user1);
 // the result will be Anas Abu Ghaliha
 ```
- ## How To Save multidimensional data in Localstorge .
+ ## How To Save Multidimensional Data In Localstorge .

  1- we need to convert the to a strain by using JSON Strainify